 - Use an alternate air source: The regulator setup has a first stage and two-second stage regulators.
 The second one, called an octopus, can be used to share air with your dive buddy.
 This task is simply to sign to your buddy you need air, secure the octopus, clear it and use it for 30 seconds.
 Then switch back to your own.

-Confined Water Session 2
+Open Water Diver – Confined Water Session 2

 The second session builds on the skills already learned and just adds a little to what you know.

 - Buoyancy control: In the first lesson you learned the fundamentals of the BCD, now we will use that knowledge in connection with buoyancy control.
 You will use a predive float method to determine the proper amount of weight you need to dive.
-Then you will adjust your BCD to establish neutral buoyancy, a condition were you neither float nor sink.
+Then you will adjust your BCD to establish neutral buoyancy, a condition where you neither float nor sink.
 Your goal will be to hover in one place for a minute with only gentle up and down movements caused by your breathing.

 - Snorkel use: This session also has elements on the surface using snorkels and changing between a snorkel and a regulator.